danielroe/roe.dev/content/blog/funding.md

 The majority of my funding comes from a retainer with [NuxtLabs](https://nuxtlabs.com).

-Sébastien Chopin, who created Nuxt and founded NuxtLabs, receives donations via the Nuxt GitHub Sponsors account (and other income streams) and in turn funnels that back into the community, sponsoring [a number of open-source developers](https://github.com/orgs/nuxtlabs/sponsoring) and enabling open-source work.
+Sébastien Chopin, who created Nuxt and founded NuxtLabs, receives donations via the Nuxt GitHub Sponsors account (and other income streams) and in turn funnels that back into the community, sponsoring [a number of open source developers](https://github.com/orgs/nuxtlabs/sponsoring) and enabling open source work.

 I prize my independence highly and deeply appreciate Sébastien's trust.